Exclusive: Temasek seeks to sell $3.1 billion stake in Thailand's Shin Corp to SingTel - sources

 | SINGAPORE/HONG KONG

-SINGAPORE/HONG KONG Singapore state investor Temasek Holdings Pvt Ltd TEM.UL is seeking to sell its $3.1 billion stake in Thai telecom company Shin Corp (INTUCH.BK) and has approached its SingTel (STEL.SI) unit as a possible buyer, people familiar with the matter said.
+SINGAPORE/HONG KONG Singapore state investor Temasek Holdings Pvt Ltd TEM.UL is seeking to sell its $3.1 billion stake in Thai telecom company Shin Corp (INTUCH.BK), according to people familiar with the matter, and has approached its SingTel (STEL.SI) unit as a possible buyer.

-Heralding an overhaul of its telecom assets, Temasek held talks with SingTel late last year about selling the 41.6 percent of Shin Corp it owns through a subsidiary, the people said.
-They declined to be identified as the information is not public.
+Temasek, which owns 41.6 percent of Shin Corp through a subsidiary, held talks with Singapore Telecommunications Co, as SingTel is formally known, late last year, said the people, who declined to be identified as the information is not public.
+Those discussions have since stalled amid political tensions in Thailand, they said.

-Talks over a stake in the company that controls the biggest Thai mobile telecoms operator and was bought from the family of ousted former prime minister Thaksin Shinawatra have since stalled amid political tensions in Thailand, the people said.
-SingTel, formally known as Singapore Telecommunications Co, is 52 percent-owned by Temasek.

-The move by Temasek, which oversees $170 billion in assets, is in line with its plans to consolidate portfolio companies in industry groupings.
+The move by Temasek, which oversees $170 billion in assets, is in line with the state investor's plans to consolidate portfolio companies in industry groupings.
 This would be its first move toward bringing its telecoms assets under one roof, analysts said, potentially creating a regional giant.

+The Temasek stake in Shin Corp, founded by former Thailand prime minister Thaksin Shinawatra, is worth $3.1 billion by current market value.

 Shin Corp owns 40.5 percent of Thailand's biggest mobile telecoms company, Advanced Info Service Pcl (ADVANC.BK).
 SingTel already has a 23 percent stake in AIS: Adding the Shin Corp stake would cement its position in a bigger market and offset sluggish growth in mature economies where it's also present, like Australia.